eustasy/howtoubuntu.org/about-ubuntu-20-04-focal-fossa.md

 ## Ubuntu 20.04.3 LTS (Focal Fossa)
 [Download Ubuntu](https://www.ubuntu.com/download/desktop){:.btn.download}
+{:.subbtn}
 [Install Ubuntu 20.04](https://howtoubuntu.org/how-to-install-ubuntu-18-04-focal-fossa) &nbsp;&middot;&nbsp; [After Installing Ubuntu 20.04](https://howtoubuntu.org/things-to-do-after-installing-ubuntu-20-04-focal-fossa)

 ### Release Date
-Ubuntu 20.04 <a title="Ubuntu 20.04 Focal Fossa Release Schedule" href="https://wiki.ubuntu.com/FocalFossa/ReleaseSchedule">was released</a> on Thursday the 23rd of April 2020.
+Ubuntu 20.04 [was released](https://wiki.ubuntu.com/FocalFossa/ReleaseSchedule){:title="Ubuntu 20.04 Focal Fossa Release Schedule"} on Thursday the 23rd of April 2020.
 Since then Ubuntu 20.04 Focal Fossa has provided millions of users all over the world with a free, stable, secure operating system.
 Future point releases will reoccur every 6 months (you can upgrade as easily as updating, it just takes a little longer) in April and October.

 ### Long Term Support
 Ubuntu 20.04 Focal Fossa is a LTS release, and will be support for 5 Years until <a href="https://wiki.ubuntu.com/Releases">April 2025</a>.
 That makes it good for people who don't want to constantly change or to have to pay for upgrades.
 It is also a solid option for business or servers that don't want to major upgrades too often.